Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Copyright Disclaimer

-SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015); neither me, Plakhotnik, nor any other party who contributed to this project wrote any of the original code.
+SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015); neither me, nor T. Plakhotnik wrote any of the original code.
 The package is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may find the original SMARTIES package here: https://www.wgtn.ac.nz/scps/research/research-groups/raman-lab/numerical-tools/smarties